deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 8) Calculate rate of change from vegetation class to soil class between sequential data aquistions
 9) Plot NDVI images, classification images, and change detection images

+## Inputs Parameters

+Location of data files: The program asks the user to navigate to the data folder which contains the AnalyticMS files from the PSScene4Band imagery (along with *.xml meta data) and the usable data mask (udm2) files.
+The format for each file is defined as follows:

+Imagery: "YYYYMMDD_hhmmss_*_3B_AnalyticMS_clip.tif"
+xml: "YYYYMMDD_hhmmss_*_3B_AnalyticMS_metadata_clip.xml"
+UDM2:  "YYYYMMDD_hhmmss_*_3B_udm2_clip.tif"

+where the leading "YYYYMMDD_hhmmss" represents the year, month, day, hour, minute and second of the data aquisition.
+The astrisk (*) represents a wild card that represents additional information about the sattelite ID.

+## Output Parameters

+Rate of change: The rate of change(m^2/day) from green vegetation to bare soil for each time sequential set of images.
+This infomration is printed in the console after running main.py.

+NDVI Plots: Plot of the NDVI images for each time series dataset.
+The files are located in the following directory: ".../Planet_Labs_Technical_Assessment-main/Data/Output/NDVI"

+Classification Plots: Plot of the classified images for each time series dataset.
+The files are located in the following directory:
+".../Planet_Labs_Technical_Assessment-main/Data/Output/Classification"

+Change Detection Plot: A change detection image for each for time sequential set of images.
+The plot showcases how the class of each pixel changes from one image to the next time sequential image.
+The files are located in the following directory: ".../Planet_Labs_Technical_Assessment-main/Data/Output/Change_Detection"

+Classification Plots

 ## Theoretical approach